arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 ![Activation Online Forgotten](https://user-images.githubusercontent.com/100422525/225387229-b0780ac0-fcae-4175-a4d5-6d4a8aa991bb.png)

-The IDE will then connect to a server, validate the hardware and recover the activation, showing a confirmation pop up when done:
+The IDE will then connect to a server, validate the hardware and recover the activation, showing a confirmation pop-up when done:

 ![Activation Online Forgotten Key Activated](https://user-images.githubusercontent.com/100422525/225387549-b03dc55b-c82a-4fbd-b254-c376e44d4952.png)